mousberg/dotfiles/README.md

 ## Adding New Configurations

-For XDG-compliant applications (modern):
+1. Create a new directory for the tool/application
-1. Add configuration files to `.config/<app-name>/`
+2. Add configuration files to that directory

-For traditional dotfiles (legacy):
+3. Run `stow <directory-name>` to create the symlinks

+For applications that store their config in ~/.config (like Neovim):
-1. Add configuration files to a directory named after the tool
+- Add configuration files to a dedicated directory (e.g., nvim/)
+- Update setup.sh to create appropriate symlinks

 ## Updating